Dextra Fertility Clinic will for the time being resume its activities and infertility treatments.

 It's extremely unlikely that egg cells or sperm could be infected by the SARS-CoV-2 virus, because they don't have the receptors needed for a virus to attach.

 Booked appointments will remain in schedule as per usual.
-We'll let you know if your appointment has to be cancelled or postponed.
 We wish for your patience as our phonelines will at times get overcrowded.
 We will call back to all requests for a callback.

 An appointment for first visit or planning treatment can also be done remotely (over the phone or video).
 Please make arrangements on this with us separately.